Nuremberg day trip from Munich offers a day rich in history!

 Neuschwanstein & Hohenschwangau

+Anyone looking for the most popular Munich castle day trips need look no further.
 Perhaps one of the most popular day trips from Munich is the one from Munich to Neuschwanstein.
 The fairy tale castle is world-famous, and construction on the castle has never even finished!
 Together with Hohenschwangau, which is right across the valley, the two palaces play an important part in the life and history of King Ludwig II.

-Public transit connections from Munich to Neuschwanstein aren’t difficult but aren’t direct either.
+Public transit connections from Munich to Neuschwanstein aren’t difficult, but aren’t direct either.
 It takes some patience.
 Alternatively, there are options for taking a private bus for a Neuschwanstein Castle tour from Munich.

 Zugspitze

 About an hour southwest of Munich in the town of Garmisch-Partenkirchen is the Zugspitze, Germany’s highest mountain.
-A series of cable cars and lift systems transport visitors way up and into the clouds.
+A series of cable cars and lift systems transports visitors way up and into the clouds.
 There you can ski, hike, rock climb, or simply enjoy unprecedented views from almost 3,000 meters above sea level.
 Visitors can also take tours of the Zugspitze glacier or find a moment of solace at the Maria Heimsuchung chapel.
 With the mountains being so close, a Zugspitze day trip from Munich is an easy option!

 Bodensee